hillaryychan/COMP3231/notes/16_Multiprocessors.md

 **Solution 2**: identify large independent parts of the kernel and make each of them their own critical section
 This allows for more parallelism in the kernel.
 It is difficult to implement since the code is mostly similar to uniprocessor code.
-The hard part is identifying independent parts that don't interfere with each other (recall the [spaghetti monster](https://github.com/hillaryychan/COMP3231/blob/master/imgs/1-22_monolithic-os-structures.jpg) or inter-dependencies between OS subsystems)
+The hard part is identifying independent parts that don't interfere with each other (recall the [spaghetti monster](https://github.com/hillaryychan/COMP3231/blob/master/imgs/1-22_monolithic-os-structures.jpg) of inter-dependencies between OS subsystems)

 Example: associate a mutex with independent parts of the kernel.
 Some kernel activities require more than one part of the kernel.
 This means we will need to acquire more than one mutex, which is _great_ opportunity to deadlock.
 Overall, it results in a potentially complex lock ordering scheme that must be adhered to.